The Loisaida Center is proud to announce

 The Native Caribbean Heritage Preservation Project

-In effort to honor Arawak Tainx ancestors of the Caribbean while providing their scions with the legitimacy and empowerment of cultural identity, The Testourmonials Project will research, draft, and present an Arawak Tainx Heritage Day that intends on one day being celebrated annually and internationally.
-As Founder and Artistic Director of The Testourmonials Project I will develop a campaign and build a case to support city-wide, national, and international commemoration of the Arawak Tainx Heritage.
+In effort to honor Indigenous Caribbean ancestors while providing their descendants with the legitimacy and empowerment of cultural identity, The Testourmonials Project will research, draft, and present an Indigena Caribe Heritage Day that intends on one day being celebrated internationally.
+As Founder and Artistic Director of The Testourmonials Project I will develop a campaign and build a case to support city-wide, national, and international celebration of Caribbean Heritage.

 - Through the course of the residency, Anthony’s project aims to use the researched and archived history, herstory, principles, spiritual practices, and core values of the indigenous peoples of the Caribbean as means to follow the “Native Caribbean Day – Celebration Model” being drafted.
 The Testourmonials Project will host an exhibition at Loisaida Inc. Center opening Monday, March 26 – 30, 2018.
 The exhibition will be relaying information, sources, reflections, visual art, commissioned photography, and an installation to share the research.